drogue-iot/drogue-device/README.md

 /// An Actor implements the Actor trait. impl Actor for Counter {
-    type Message<'a> = Increment;
+    /// The Message associated type is the message types that the Actor can receive. type Message<'a> = Increment;

-    /// The on_mount method is called before any messages are processed for the
+    /// Drogue Device uses a feature from Nightly Rust called Generic Associated Types (GAT) in order
+    /// to support async functions in traits such as Actor. type OnMountFuture<'a> = impl core::future::Future<Output = ()> + 'a;

+    /// An actor have to implement the on_mount method. on_mount() is invoked when the internals of an actor is ready,
+    /// and the actor can begin to receive messages from an inbox.
+    ///
-    /// Actor.
-The following parameters are provided:
+    /// The following arguments are provided:
     /// * The actor configuration
     /// * The address to 'self'
-    /// * An inbox from which the actor can await incoming messages type OnMountFuture<'a> = impl core::future::Future<Output = ()> + 'a;
-    fn on_mount<'m, M>(
+    /// * An inbox from which the actor can receive messages fn on_mount<'m, M>(
         &'m mut self,
         _: Self::Configuration,